 A saline implant is made up of an outer silicone shell filled with sterile salt water (saline).
 The silicone shell is inserted into the breast empty and then filled with saltwater through a valve.
 Saline implants are no longer often used as they are at a higher risk of rupturing and do not produce very natural-looking results.

 These implants are made up of a silicone outer shell that is filled with a viscous silicone gel.
 Silicone gel implants look and feel more natural than saline implants.
 They are also less likely to rupture.

 These are the most natural-looking and feeling type of implant.
 These implants contain a firm silicone gel that gives them a more stable form.
 Highly-cohesive silicone gel implants are the least prone to rupture, and even when they do, the contents do not leak out as readily.

-Teardrop implants, also known as anatomical implants, create a much more natural shape.
-They add volume mainly to the lower pole of the breast, which helps create a more natural breast shape.
+Teardrop implants, also known as anatomical implants, add volume mainly to the lower pole meaning the lower portions of the breast below the nipple.

 After placing the implants into your breast, your surgeon will close the incision with sutures.

 8. Return to the ward